mevansam/lrn-weather-app/README.md

 react-native link
 ```

-However, this did not automatically add the Camararoll native module as it is part of the base react-native application modules.
+However, this did not automatically add the Camararoll native module as it was already part of the base react-native application modules.
 So the Cameraroll IOS module found at `<LRN_Weather_App HOME>/node_modules/react-native/Libraries/CameraRoll/RCTCameraRoll.xcodeproj` was linked manually using the instructions provided on the [Linking Libraries](https://facebook.github.io/react-native/docs/linking-libraries-ios.html) page of the official documentation.

-For IOS projects non-TLS XHR requests will be rejected.
-To enable this you need to set the key `NSAllowsArbitraryLoads` to `true` in the XCode project's Info.plist file.
+In order to enable XHR calls to the non-TLS weather API service the key `NSAllowsArbitraryLoads` was set to `true` in the XCode project's Info.plist file.

 ```
   .